BroadbandForum/usp-test/11-mqtt.md

 1. Ensure that the EUT is configured to use an MQTT server that exists in the test environment.
+2. Ensure that the EUT is configured to send a Device.LocalAgent.Periodic! event to the Controller every 60 seconds through the Device.
+   LocalAgent.Controller.<i>.PeriodicNotifInterval parameter.

 ### Test Procedure